 Given the popularity of the trek, the number of people able to commence the trek each day has been limited to 500 people (which includes both tourists and porters).

 To commence the trek, you are required to have a permit which can be obtained 360 days in advance.

 To avoid disappointment, it is recommended that you arrange your permit well in advance.

 The Inca Trail

-Day 2 is often the most challenging day for trekkers as you climb to 4.200 metres crossing the Warmiwañusqa pass.
-You then descend to the valley of the Pakaymau River where you camp for the second night.
+Day 2 is often the most challenging day for trekkers as you climb to 4.200 meters crossing the Warmiwañusqa pass.
+You then descend to the valley of the Pakaymau River, where you camp for the second night.

-The final day is an early start so you arrive at Machupicchu early after trekking across the jungle.
-Travellers can then take their time to explore Machupicchu before returning to Cusco or stay in the nearby town of Aguas Calientes.
+The final day is an early start, so you arrive at Machupicchu early after trekking across the jungle.
+Travelers can then take their time to explore Machupicchu before returning to Cusco or stay in the nearby town of Aguas Calientes.